By Selorm Yaw

 Senyo Yahesu said the area had faced challenges in accessing water for years, despite numerous pleas to the district authorities to solve the problem.

-The assemblyman also said numerous complaints to the National Democratic Congress (NDC) Member of Parliament for the area, Samuel Okudzeto Ablakwa, to help facilitate the fixing of the problem had not borne fruit.
+The assemblyman also said numerous complaints to politicians in the area to fix the problem had not borne fruit.

 According to Senyo Yahesu, governments have come and gone, but the water problem in the area has remained, hence the decision to boycott the polls in December.